 A filter tap is usually a separate additional product to the primary kitchen tap & spout.
 It is often fitted in the corner of the sink and delivers drinking water through a filtration unit under the counter.
 It should be noted there are limited integrated filter options in the primary tap.

 The ODCB tap is an upgrade to the filter tap and supersedes its use.
 Like the filter tap it is a separate unit to the primary tap, usually positioned toward the corner of the sink.
 It has a small water heater unit under the counter that can deliver boiling water at the touch of a button.
 It also provides chilled, filtered water with a press of a different button.
 Some models even have sparkling water options.

 Multi-spray refers to different water delivery settings available with a flick of a switch on some showerheads.
 Examples include wide-spray, pulse, direct and massage.

 A diverter is a switch that turns the water flow from one outlet/faucet to another.
 It is normally used when a shower head is positioned in the bath.
 The diverter can be a separate stand-alone, wall-mounted device, or it can be integrated with the spout or BMS.
 A diverter is always a standard integration on a twin rail shower.

 An expensive, futuristic option that replaces a separate mixer assembly.
 They normally consist of two dials, one that controls temperature and one that controls pressure.
 They are most suited to be integrated into a smart home setup as they operate digitally.
-It is expected that it will become more and more of a standard in the future.
+Our contemporary residential designers in Newcastle expect that it will become more and more of a standard in the future.